langmead-lab/vargas/README.md

  A graph is built on every launch of the program.
 A graph can be built using the `-v` and `-r` arguments, specifying the VCF and reference FASTA resepectivly and is used to generate a build file.
 A region can be specified with `-R`.
 The percentage of individuals ot include in the graph is specified with `-g` For example to generate a graph from `REF` and `VAR` from position `a` to position `b` with 50% of individuals:

- `vmatch build -r REF.fa -v VAR.vcf -R a:b -g 50 > GRAPH.build`
+ `vargas build -r REF.fa -v VAR.vcf -R a:b -g 50 > GRAPH.build`

 ### Simulating reads

- Reads can be simulated with `vmatch sim`.
+ Reads can be simulated with `vargas sim`.
 Mutation error and Indel errors can be introduced (default 1%).
 Reads take random paths through the graph.
 To generate 1000 reads of length 100 and a 1% error rate from a graph:

- `vmatch sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01 > SIMREADS`
+ `vargas sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01 > SIMREADS`

  To target certain kinds of reads, a list of space delimited regular expressions can be provided with `-e`. `-n` reads will be genereated for each regular expression.
 Any reads that do not match the expression will be discarded.